SoFarSoGrant/Hashbot/README.md

 # HashBot for DiscoHash

-HashBot is a custom Discord bot designed to interact with the Pwnagotchi network auditing tool, enhancing the functionality of the DiscoHash plugin.
-It allows users to request and receive network hash information directly through Discord commands.
+HashBot is a custom Discord bot shamelessly pulled from [@flamebarke's](https://github.com/flamebarke) [DiscoHash plugin](https://github.com/flamebarke/DiscoHash/tree/main).
+Being a noob, I wanted a clear description of how to get the bot functionality & features out of the plugin.
+This bot allows users to request and receive network hash files directly through Discord commands.

 ### Acknowledgments

 - This bot is an extension of the work done by [@flamebarke](https://github.com/flamebarke), particularly building upon the super dope [DiscoHash plugin](https://github.com/flamebarke/DiscoHash/tree/main)
-- The `hashbot.py` code is derived from [@flamebarke's](https://github.com/flamebarke) repository and aims to elaborate on and simplify the deployment of DiscoHash plugin's bot capabilities.
+- The `hashbot.py` code is derived from [@flamebarke's](https://github.com/flamebarke) repository and aims to elaborate on, and simplify the deployment of, DiscoHash plugin's bot capabilities.

 ### Features